A Difference Maker

 “I’d like an eyepiece to see Saturn clearer and better.”

-This comment expresses the hope that an eyepiece with more magnification and better optical qualities will produce a better view of planets.
+This comment expresses the hope that a telescope eyepiece with more magnification and better optical qualities will produce a better view of planets.
 Unfortunately sky conditions and the position of the celestial body in the sky will determine the “sharpness” or “clarity” of the view.
 When viewing objects closer to the horizon, you are looking through two or three times as much atmosphere as higher in the sky.
 That atmosphere is often turbulent as the air warms and cools from the heat of the earth and may have more haze or low cloud.
 Amateur astronomers use the term, “steady skies” for the best viewing.

 “I saw a YouTube video with the same scope as I purchased with much better views than what I’m getting.”

 This comment from someone in northern Alberta is comparing views with someone in southern Arizona where the planet will be higher in the sky, experiencing less turbulence and less water vapor in the air.
-The solution is not a better eyepiece but better viewing location where the celestial object will be higher in the sky with less atmospheric interference.
+The solution is not a better telescope eyepiece but better viewing location where the celestial object will be higher in the sky with less atmospheric interference.
 A moonless night, no light pollution and higher elevation with thinner air will contribute to better viewing.
 If you have the opportunity to visit Hawaii’s Mauna Kea or Haleakala you will quickly experience the advantage of higher elevation with less atmosphere for stargazing.
 In fact we’ve been confused by the abundance of stars that are not normally visible from home.

 A Word About Magnification

 It’s not all about magnification: The best way to understand magnification is to use your telescope regularly for several nights on several types of celestial objects - the moon, planets, nebulas, star clusters and galaxies.
-Manufacturers include an eyepiece or two that are usable - start with the eyepiece marked with the higher number - often 25 or 20.
+Manufacturers include a telescope eyepiece or two that are usable - start with the eyepiece marked with the higher number - often 25 or 20.
 Unfortunately if you have a “department store trash scope” it may have come with one or two unusable, high power eyepieces in addition to a useless barlow lens (these are not sold by All-Star Telescope).
 While the conjunction of Saturn and Jupiter in December 2020 drew a lot of attention to viewing the planets which can benefit from higher magnification, 75% of your viewing likely will be at lower magnification.
 Why?
 Many celestial objects such as the Pleiades star cluster, the double cluster in Perseus, the Orion nebula, the twin galaxies M81 & M82 and Andromeda galaxy are large.
 The Andromeda galaxy is 4 or 5 times the diameter of the full moon.
 For best views you will want low magnification and large light gathering.

 For most amateur astronomers, it is not about “how far” you can see.
 It’s about “how bright” those deep sky objects (nebulas, galaxies and star clusters) and how much detail you can see.
 While 75% of your viewing will be at the lowest power, 10% may be at high power for viewing the planets and lunar features with 15% of your viewing at medium power.
-Each telescope, eyepiece and nightly sky conditions will determine how much you can magnify.
+Each telescope, telescope eyepiece and nightly sky conditions will determine how much you can magnify.
 If you double the magnification you spread the same amount of light over a larger area and the object will be dimmer.
 This is not noticeable on brighter objects like the moon and planets but will be apparent on many deep sky objects.
 As you increase magnification you also magnify imperfections in our atmosphere and the celestial object can begin to look like a hockey puck at the bottom of a swimming pool.
 You will almost always have a sharper, clearer view of Saturn at a lower magnification and can increase the magnification until the planet begins to “swim” and offers a blurry view.
 To determine magnification, you divide the focal length of the telescope by the focal length of the eyepiece.
 Thus the 2000mm focal length of Celestron’s popular C-8 - (NexStar 8SE, etc.) comes with a 25mm eyepiece that results in 80X magnification.
-A 10mm eyepiece results in 200X magnification.
+A 10mm telescope eyepiece results in 200X magnification.
 Ignore the manufacturer’s “maximum magnification” which might apply if you are on the space station or moon where there is no atmosphere to contend with.

 What Should I Buy?

-While it is tempting to buy an eyepiece offering higher magnification, we recommend firstly buying one with lower magnification since 75% of your viewing will be done with that eyepiece.
+While it is tempting to buy a telescope eyepiece offering higher magnification, we recommend firstly buying one with lower magnification since 75% of your viewing will be done with that eyepiece.
 Terence Dickinson, author of NightWatch, co-author of Backyard Astronomer’s Guide and author of dozens of astronomy books once asked what he recommended.
 His answer was:

 “The only way you are going to get sharp performance edge-to-edge across the field is by spending big bucks for top-of-the line glass.”
 He continues, “As for eyepieces, TeleVue Panoptics are superb, as are TeleVue Naglers and Ethos.”
 And, “Anything else is second rate...
 Expensive?
 Yes.
 But if you want to smile every time you look in the eyepiece, that's the answer.
 For more, see my book Backyard Astronomer’s Guide, 3rd Edition (2008), which has an entire chapter on eyepieces with comments about many brands.”

 There’s a saying in astronomy, “Don’t look through an eyepiece more expensive than what you can afford.”
-Yes, quality eyepieces make a huge difference in your viewing.
+Yes, quality telescope eyepieces make a huge difference in your viewing.

 On magnification, here’s what I recommend: